mukeshdroid/kucmc_website/_posts/2021-10-09-Gargarian-theorem.md

 ---
 layout: post
-title: "Testimonial Revolution has begun!"
+title: "Project Revolution has begun!"
-description: "'I am bound to Tahiti for more men.'"
+description: "'I am bound to Tahiti for more men.'
+'Very good.
+Let me board you a moment—I come in peace.'
+With that he leaped from the canoe, swam to the boat; and climbing the gunwale, stood face to face with the captain."
-picture: HOD.png
+picture: img3.jpg

 label_default: "alice"
 label_primary: "story"